Hank Robinson

-John Henry (Hank) Robinson (born John Henry Roberson; August 16, 1887 - July 3, 1965) was a Major League Baseball pitcher who played from 1911 to 1915 and again in 1918 with three teams.
+John Henry (Hank) Robinson (born John Henry Roberson; August 16, 1887 – July 3, 1965) was an American Major League Baseball pitcher who played from 1911 to 1915 and again in 1918 with three teams.
 He batted right and threw left-handed.

 He was born in Floyd, Arkansas and died in North Little Rock, Arkansas.
 He was inducted into the Arkansas Sports Hall of Fame in 1962.
 Roberson is also known as John Henry Robinson and Rube Robinson.

-Early Minor League Career
+Early Minor League career

 Robinson was a successful semi-pro pitcher in Beebe, Arkansas, when he was recruited by the Argenta Shamrocks of the Arkansas State League in early July, 1908.
 He soon moved to the Newport Pearl Diggers in the same league, where he posted a 9-5 record.

 In 1909, Robinson pitched for the Jonesboro Zebras in the Arkansas State League until a trade to Waco of the Texas league in mid-season.
 Robinson did not report to Waco, but returned instead to his home in Floyd, Arkansas, and pitched on the local semi-pro team until Newport secured his rights in August.
 According to newspaper accounts his combined win total with Jonesboro and Newport was at least 21 victories.

 Robinson won 14 games in 1910 with the El Reno Packers in the Western Association before the team failed financially on July 30, 1910.
 He finished the year with Caruthersville, Missouri in the Northeast Arkansas League.
 Newspaper accounts credit him with at least 7 more wins at Caruthersville.

 Robinson had an outstanding minor league season in 1911 with the Fort Worth Panthers in the Texas League.
 He won 28 games for Fort Worth and despite pitching only one season in the league, he was named to the Texas League Hall of Fame in 2011.